 Money and ATMs

 You can find ATMs almost everywhere in Croatia.
-Some allow you to withdraw money from your credit card, however, remember that there will be an interest and withdrawal fee.
+However, some allow you to withdraw money from your credit card; however, remember that there will be an interest and withdrawal fee.

 Cards are widely accepted, but some local restaurants are cash only.
 So do carry some cash with you, especially when buying local ferry and bus tickets or using a taxi.
-Big ferry companies do take card payments.
+However, big ferry companies do take card payments.